 Reproductive and maternal health

-As part of our commitment to improving maternal and child health, IDA is proud to supply the 13 commodities identified by the UN as having the potential to save women and children’s lives.
-Many of these products have been in IDA’s range for years, and it is critical that these high-impact commodities receive extra attention.
+As part of our commitment to improving maternal and child health, IDA is supplying products identified as having the potential to save women's and children’s lives.
+Many of these items have been in IDA’s range for years, and it is critical that these high-impact products continue to receive extra attention.